Plant-based meats account for less than 1% of overall meat sales in the United States.

 And even consumer goods giants like Unilever are making bets.
 The conglomerate recently bought the plant-based meats company The Vegetarian Butcher.

-These investments have helped plant-based meat companies significantly reduce their overhead costs and expand their production.
+These investments have helped the companies significantly reduce their overhead costs and expand their production.

 “There are hundreds of different startups who are offering plant based dairy, eggs, and meats,” Weston said.
 “Some are just getting started and some are really serious, raising capital and expanding their production and earning millions of dollars every year.